-A legal guide to solidarity payments in football under the FIFA Regulations
+A guide to solidarity payments in football under the FIFA Regulations

-Article 21 of the FIFA Regulations on the Status and Transfer of Players (“RSTP”)1 is entitled “Solidarity mechanism” and provides as follows:
+This article considers the operation of Article 21 of the FIFA Regulations on the Status and Transfer of Players (RSTP), which provides as follows:

 “If a professional is transferred before the expiry of his contract, any club that has contributed to his education and training shall receive a proportion of the compensation paid to his former club (solidarity contribution).
 The provisions concerning solidarity contributions are set out in Annexe 5 of these regulations.”

-This guide provides answers to following question regarding Solidarity payments:
+This summary guide addresses the following issues regarding solidarity payments:

 - Tags: Court of Arbitration for Sport (CAS) | Employment Law | FIFA | FIFA Dispute Resolution Chamber | FIFA Regulations on the Status and Transfer of Players | FIFA Training Compensation System | FIFA's International Transfer Matching System (TMS) | Football | Governance | Regulation | Training Compensation